tinacms/tina.io/content/blog/branch-patterns-automate-prs.md

 **blog-post-name** - Used for a blog post article.

-When work on a temporary branch is complete, the pull request will go to staging.
+When the work on a temporary branch is complete, the pull request will go to staging.
 Here, it will be tested and determined if everything works as expected.
 A pull request will then be opened to production.
 Once the production release is complete, the temporary branch will be removed.

 ## PR Scheduler